fpco/ide-backend/README.md

       - The debugging API is **disabled** in this release, as it needs to be updated to work with the separate server (forkProcess) for running snippets.
+      - Limiting stack size does not work for 7.4 (#258).

  *  Version 0.8.